 I brought even more to Sweden, Germany and other beautiful locations.
 What was I thinking?

-Two years ago I traveled to Portland and Seattle with just a backpack and last week, I left on an 8 day trip visiting Las Vegas (warm), Boston and New Hampshire (colder).
+A few years ago I traveled to Portland and Seattle with just a backpack and then, I left on an 8 day trip visiting Las Vegas (warm), Boston and New Hampshire (colder).
 I brought one little suitcase and my laptop bag.
 Just like any big change, it took time for me to realize that I didn’t need to travel with so much and that traveling with less is much more enjoyable.

 Why traveling with less is better